Skip to main contentSkip to footer

 If students qualify they will then receive the same consideration in the selection process as offered to graduates of the WP programme at that university.
 The potential benefits that may be offered to a UKWPMED applicant may differ between participating medical schools and may include, for example, prioritisation for selection for interview or a reduction in the offer requirement or a combination of adjustments to the standard process of selection.

 Applications will be made through UCAS in the standard way with students indicating that they are part of the UKWPMED scheme.
 Once applications are received by the relevant institutions, checks will be conducted to ensure the completion of the appropriate WP programme.
-This scheme is currently open to those looking to apply via the standard UCAS process, by 15 October 2022 (for 2023 entry).

-For more details of this scheme please contact outreach@bsms.ac.uk or download our scheme details document below.
+For more details of this scheme please contact outreach@bsms.ac.uk.

 BrightMed plastic heart